Dealing with lawyers

 The following inexpensive avenues are open to people who want to determine whether their problem has a legal solution:

-• Darwin Community Legal Service holds regular free advice sessions run by volunteer solicitors who can either directly assist clients or refer them to a centre or a solicitor who can.
+• Darwin Community Legal Service (DCLS) provides legal advice and representation in general civil law matters, including neighbourhood disputes, as well as specialist advice clinics for tenants, seniors and people living with disabilities.
+DCLS also holds regular free advice sessions run after-hours by volunteer solicitors who can either directly assist clients or refer them to a centre or a solicitor who can.
 Anyone can use the free advice service (see Legal aid ).

-• Other community legal centres such as Top End Women's Legal Service, Katherine Women's Legal Service, Central Australian Women's Legal Service and the Environmental Defender's Office (NT) provide free legal advice to eligible members of the community.
+• Other community legal centres such as the Top End Women's Legal Service (TEWLS), Katherine Women's Information and Legal Service (KWILS), Central Australian Women's Legal Service (CAWLS) and the Environmental Defender's Office (NT) provide free legal advice to eligible members of the community.

 • Some private solicitors offer free legal advice at the first meeting, while others participate in the Law Society First Interview Scheme and charge $99 (including GST) for the first half hour of an initial consultation and conditions apply.
+A list of firms which offer First Interview Scheme appointments is available from the Law Society website (see Contact points ).
 A person should ask about fees before making an appointment.

-• NTLAC offers free or low cost legal advice, and ongoing assistance to those who meet the means and merits test (see Legal Aid ).
+• Legal Aid NT offers free or low cost legal advice, and ongoing assistance to those who meet certain criteria.
+Legal Aid will work out whether a person can meet those criteria by doing a means test (looking at finances) and a merits test (looking at the strength of the perosns case) (see Legal Aid ).

-• People of Aboriginal descent can contact the North Australian Aboriginal Justice Agency, Northern Australian Aboriginal Family Legal Service or Central Australian Aboriginal Family Legal Unit for free or low cost legal advice and assistance.
+• First Nations people can contact the North Australian Aboriginal Justice Agency (NAAJA), Northern Australian Aboriginal Family Legal Service (NAAFLS) or Central Australian Aboriginal Family Legal Unit (CAAFLU) for free or low cost legal advice and assistance.

 Choosing a solicitor